metasfresh/metasfresh-documentation/_howto_collection/EN/how_to_use_the_standalone_printing_client.md

 * use the local java printing API to find its local printers and send that list to metasfresh
 * poll for print jobs at regular intervals

-# 4. configure the printing client in metasfresh
+# 4. Configure the printing client in metasfresh

 * Open the "Drucker-Zuordnung" (`AD_Printer_Config`) window
 * Search the record with the hostkey from the printing client config file
 * Check the "Geteilt" (`IsShared`) flag
-  * this is important so that *other* "Drucker-Zuordnung" (`AD_Printer_Config`) records can select the prining client's configuration
+  * This is important so that *other* "Drucker-Zuordnung" (`AD_Printer_Config`) records can select the prining client's configuration
 * Go to the "Konfiguration" (`AD_Printer_Matching`) tab and select the printing client's printers (and trays) to associate with the logical printer(s) of metasfresh
   * note that the "Konfiguration" (`AD_Printer_Matching`) tab already contains one record for each logical metasfresh printer, with the client's local default printer being selected.

-# 5. associate the  printing client's config with the user(s) that need to print
+# 5. Associate the  printing client's config with the user(s) that need to print

 Here the important part is to find out that user's hostkey.